valencik/mastersAPSC/documents/thesis/thesis.md

 Additionally, it might be useful to show that this is more difficult using the old NSR website.

 ## Author Fingerprinting
+%- build collection of all unique author names (101095)
+%- calculate the edit distances of all the author names (more than 5 billion calculations...)
+%- There are 41254 "authors" that appear once
+%- I would like to not actually write that number in the thesis, but instead compute and reference it.
 Author search has been improved by implementing a suggestion system for partial author name searches.
 When we search for "Svenne" we can see there are both J.P.Svenne and J.Svenne.
 In the original NSR application it would be a manual task to discern the two author names.